dmlc/xgboost/doc/install.rst

 ------

 Nightly builds are available.
-You can go to `this page <https://s3-us-west-2.amazonaws.com/xgboost-nightly-builds/list.html>`_, find the wheel with the commit id you want and install it with pip:
+You can go to `this page <https://s3-us-west-2.amazonaws.com/xgboost-nightly-builds/list.html>`_, find the wheel with the commit ID you want and install it with pip:

 .. code-block:: bash